Help Docs

-Configuring VoIP Devices to Export Data to Site24x7 for Cisco IPSLA monitoring
+Configuring devices to export data to Site24x7 for Cisco IPSLA monitoring

-With Site24x7, you can monitor the voice quality of a call path with Cisco Internet Protocol Service Level Agreement (IPSLA) based VoIP Monitoring.
-A call path is the WAN link between the source and destination of the VoIP call that you want to monitor.
-To monitor this VoIP call path, you have to configure your Cisco devices to export data to Site24x7 On-Premise Poller.
-Before that, ensure that your devices satisfy the basic prerequisites.
+Site24x7 leverages Cisco Internet Protocol Service Level Agreement (IPSLA) technology to monitor WAN RTT latency and VoIP call quality in real time, enabling network administrators to proactively detect performance issues and resolve them faster with instant alerts.
+To monitor devices using Cisco IPSLA, you have to configure your Cisco devices to export data to Site24x7 On-Premise Poller.
+Also, ensure that your devices satisfy the basic prerequisites.

 Step 1: Enabling device discovery